 2012-13: Schilling made his NHL debut in March and was one of the top defensemen for Washington AHL affiliate Hershey in his first pro season.
 He made his only NHL appearance with the Capitals in a March 12th game against Carolina; finishing -1 in 12 minutes of ice time in a 4-0 loss.
 Schilling scored 7 goals with 9 assists in 70 games for Hershey and was +5 with 61 penalty minutes.
 The Bears finished fourth in the East Division and lost to Atlantic Division champion Providence in a first round playoff series.
 Schilling had 1 assist and was -3 with 4 penalty minutes in five playoff games.

-Cameron Schilling is a meat and potatoes styled defense first defenseman with little in the way of offensive upside.
-That’s not to say he is completely void of it however.
+Schilling is a meat and potatoes styled, defense-first defenseman with little in the way of offensive upside.
 He possesses good vision and a decently hard shot.
-He’s responsible first and foremost and will opt to make the safe play rather than the risky one.
-He won’t draw a lot of attention for his play but more often that not that is a good thing.
+He is responsible first and foremost and will opt to make the safe play rather than the risky one.
+Schilling won’t draw a lot of attention for his play but more often that not that is a good thing.